 - Barney b~1822, also purchased from Henry McGregor in 1835.

 - Frederick Chapman b~1818 (per runaway ads 1838).
 Fred Chapman was 5’8″-5′-10″, “very black,” with a scar on his right collarbone.
 Along with Ned Dodson, he had been purchased from the estate of Dr. Edelon, near Piscataway, in P.G.
 County.
 Fred was advertised twice in 1838, then again in 1839, when Roderick McGregor heard that he might be working on some vessel on the Potomac River.
 Said to be fond of strong drink and to play the violin.
-There is no indication he was ever caught.
+There is no indication he was ever caught, but he could have been caught, jailed, and sold without creating a paper trail.

-- On the 1880 census, Roderick McGregor (younger) lived in close proximity (2 households away) from his mother Susan (widow of Nathaniel).
-In Roderick’s household is a black servant, Martha Williams, 16 years old.
+- In Roderick’s household on the 1880 census is a black servant, Martha Williams, sixteen years old.
 Other young people named Williams are servants in the household of Roderick’s mother-in-law, Margaret Weems Somerville Bowie, widow of Richard W. Bowie.
+Roderick McGregor’s mother, Susan Euphemia Mitchell McGregor, along with his unmarried sister, Susan Mitchell McGregor, are living with Isabella (Belle) McGregor, and her husband, Thomas Somerville Dorsett.

-- Several black families surround (and fall between) these two McGregor households.
-Their surnames are Coates, Addison, Fletcher, and Simms.
+- Several black families surround (and fall between) these McGregor households.
+Their surnames include Addison, Belt, Brooks, Coates, Diggs, Edilin, Fletcher, Hall, Harrison, Henry, Marshall, Nalley, Pottenger, Queen, Shaw, Simms, Smith, Wallace, and Webster.
 Only one or two are old enough to have appeared on the elder Roderick’s 1858 or 1860 inventories, and their names do not match any here.
-(Of course, we don’t know the first names of most of the children on the inventories.)
+(Caveat: we don’t know the first names of most of children on the inventories.)

 * * * *